mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 `helm search repo jenkins/jenkins --versions | less`{{execute}}

-Notice there are two versions, one is the Helm chart `3.3.21` version and the other one is the application version itself `2.277.4`.
+Notice there are two versions, one is the Helm chart i.e `3.3.21` version and the other one is the application version itself i.e `2.277.4`.
 In this case, we are going to install the chart version `3.3.21`.
 Helm gives us the option to customize the installation with different settings.

 Let's find which values the Jenkins Chart allows us to modify (the options shown are the **default** chart options).
+These options allows us to customize our installation (i.e which image to use for the controller, how much RAM/CPU the pod should use, etc).

 `helm show values jenkins/jenkins --version 3.3.21 | less`{{execute}}

 An easier way to see all the **default** options, is to save them in a file.

 `helm show values jenkins/jenkins --version 3.3.21 > values.yaml`{{execute}}

 You can see the `values.yaml` in VSCode as it is saved in the top level of the local environment.
 Scroll to the bottom of all files.
+Feel free to read all the available options in the `values.yaml` file.

+**Question:**

-Now that you have seen which values can be used to customize the installation, what command you think you will you use to deploy the application?
-Use `helm -h`{{execute}} and analyze different options.
+**Now that you have seen which values can be used to customize the installation, what command you think you will you use to deploy the application?
+Use `helm -h`{{execute}} and analyze different options.**

 Click *Continue* to see the correct answer.